Jonar/Boxinator/README.md

 * Sass instead of Less.
     - See Journey section for rationale.
 * Primitive UI design framework
-    - Instead of writing loads of scss myself and reinventing the wheel on how to cater for different browsers; I decided to build upon a framework called [Primitive](https://taniarascia.github.io/primitive/).
+    - I decided to build upon a framework called [Primitive](https://taniarascia.github.io/primitive/), instead of writing loads of scss myself; reinventing the wheel on how to cater to different browsers
     - This mimics how many companies implement styling.
-Theme and most styling decisions are owned by a team of UX experts.
-Styling done by developers is limited in comparison and has a lot to do with disposition.
+Often theme and most styling decisions are owned by a team of UX experts.
+Styling done by developers is limited in comparison and deals mostly with layout, padding and similar.
-    - I know enough Sass to explain most about everything that library does.
+    - I know enough Sass to explain most about everything the Primitive library does.
 Ask me questions in case you want to test my Sass/CSS abilities.
 * Naming of resources: I've interpreted 'Dispatches' as being a higher lever concept than 'Box'.
 I.e. a dispatch might be something other than a box in the future.
 For example a letter or a postcard.
 A dispatch is such an entity in a state where it's ready to send.
     - With that in mind I chose to stick with the name 'dispatch' instead of 'boxes', 'boxList', 'boxTable' or similar.
 Later, when integrating Redux, I realized that might not have been the best choice of name... dispatch(dispatches) does not ring so well.
 Might change the name in the future.

-## Assumptions
-Some design decisions were based on these assumptions.
-* Max weight for a box is 100 kg (well above Postnords 20 kg limit) and lowest allowed weight is 1 gram.
-* Shipping price is limited to two decimals (no bitcoins ;) That means the lowest possible price is 0.01.
-* Receiver name is no longer than 255 characters and can consist of any unicode letters, allowing Chinese characters for example.
-* The end user is running a modern up to date chromium based browser.
-I have not tested with other browsers but it might work...
-    - The browser needs to support (caniuse) /\p{L}+/u regex (unicode letters) for receiver name validation.
-Modern updated browsers support this.
+* There are some TODO comments in the code that suggest future improvements.
+Normally I would not commit TODO comments; this is an exception to demonstrate my thoughts and ideas.

 # Future work
-A lot could be improved with my current solution, and should be before an app like this is ready to be deployed to production.
+Several things can be improved in my current solution, and should be before an app like this is ready to be deployed to production.
 However I had to draw a line somewhere to stop and hand this in.

 Below are the things that didn't make it into this initial version.
 I hope to revisit and build more of that later to continue my learning journey.
 * The __No Blue__ bonus.